 Who We Are

 Kerrie joins us with a long history in professional cooking, catering, event planning, gardening and Farm to School coordination.
-She is passionate in her volunteer work in schools with gardening and cooking connecting children to food, nutrition, and sustainability.
-She lives in Burlington, VT with her husband, children, and two cats looks forward to gardening whenever possible.
+She is passionate in her volunteer work in the community and schools schools with gardening and cooking connecting children to food education, nutrition, and sustainability.
+She lives in Burlington, VT with her husband, children and two cats looks forward to gardening whenever possible.